Definability of complex functions in o-minimal structures: Abstract

 \section{Abstract}

-We prove that some holomorphic continuations of functions in the classes $\mathbf{an}^*$ and $\mathcal{G}$ are definable in the o-minimal structures $\mathbb{R}_{\an^*}$ and $\mathbb{R}_{\mathcal{G}}$ respectively.
-More specifically, we give complex domains on which the holomorphic continuations are definable, and show they are optimal.
-As an application, we describe optimal domains on which the Riemann $\zeta$ function is definable in o-minimal expansions of $\mathbb{R}_{\an^*,\exp}$ and on which the $\Gamma$ function is definable in o-minimal expansions of $\mathbb{R}_{\mathcal{G},\exp}$.
+We prove that holomorphic continuations of functions in the classes $\mathbf{an}^*$ and $\mathcal{G}$ are definable in the o-minimal structures $\mathbb{R}_{\an^*}$ and $\mathbb{R}_{\mathcal{G}}$ respectively.
+More specifically, we give complex domains on which the holomorphic continuations are definable and show these domains are optimal.
+As an application, we describe optimal domains on which the Riemann zeta function $\zeta$ is definable in o-minimal expansions of $\mathbb{R}_{\an^*,\exp}$ and on which the Euler Gamma function $\Gamma$ is definable in o-minimal expansions of $\mathbb{R}_{\mathcal{G},\exp}$.